ArcademMan/YugiPy/README.md

 ## Firefox Extension

 YugiPy includes a Firefox extension for syncing prices from Cardmarket.

-### Install from source (temporary)
+The `.xpi` file is bundled with the application.

-1. Open `about:debugging#/runtime/this-firefox` in Firefox
+1. Open the install folder and drag `yugipy-extension.xpi` into a Firefox window
-2. Click "Load Temporary Add-on"
-3. Select `extension/manifest.json`

-### Install signed version

-1. Build the zip: the extension files are in `extension/`
-2. Upload to [addons.mozilla.org](https://addons.mozilla.org/developers/) for self-distribution signing
-3. Install the signed `.xpi` in Firefox

-The connection status is shown as a dot in the navigation bar (green = connected, red = disconnected).
+2. The connection status is shown as a dot in the navigation bar (green = connected, red = disconnected)

 ## Architecture